 Come see the sawdust fly!
 Visitors to Hanford Mills Museum receive a guided tour of the Mill complex with Museum interpreters.
+Tours will be offered at 10:30, 12:30 and 2:30 Wednesdays through Sundays.
 The tour includes demonstrations of our 1926 Fitz overshot waterwheel and historic water-powered woodworking and milling machinery.
-Tours take about 1 1/2 hours, with time for questions.
+Tours take about one hour, with time for questions.
 Whenever possible, interpreters can tailor the tour to your interests.

 Visitors are welcome to bring a picnic lunch and enjoy our scenic site.
 We have picnic tables available.
 While there is food available to purchase on festival days (Ice Harvest Festival, Independence Day Celebration, Dan Rion Memorial Antique Engine Jamboree & Powerfest, and Woodsmen’s Festival), food is not generally available to purchase at the Museum.